tmgthb/Autonomous-Agents/README.md

 [Rethinking Stateful Tool Use in Multi-Turn Dialogues: Benchmarks and Challenges](http://arxiv.org/abs/2505.13328v1)

 - DialogTool/VirtualMobile: introduces a benchmark and environment for evaluating stateful tool use in multi-turn dialogues, featuring a Dialogue Agent interacting with a VirtualMobile Environment containing Apps and APIs with a Database.
-- The benchmark assesses large language models across the entire tool use lifecycle, including creation, utilization (awareness, selection, execution), and role-consistent response.
+- The benchmark assesses LLMs across the entire tool use lifecycle, including creation, utilization (awareness, selection, execution), and role-consistent response.
-- Experiments reveal that current large language models struggle with tool creation and execution, particularly over long dialogue horizons and with complex APIs.
+- Experiments reveal that current LLMs struggle with tool creation and execution, particularly over long dialogue horizons and with complex APIs.

 ---